 - In Hanna Is Not a Boy's Name, a paper crane appears before "[...]" as a sort of spiritual guide.
 According to Hanna, the guide takes on the form of something with emotional significance for each individual, but since [...] doesn't remember anything about his life before he died, whatever meaning it had for him is more or less gone.
 Hanna decides that's too depressing, so he starts folding 1,000 cranes to grant a wish, "so it can mean something again."

 - Folder from the Whateley Universe has folded several sets of a thousand paper cranes (his power is folding anything).
 He finds it relaxing.

 - The most famous attempt and (sad) subversion: Hiroshima bombing victim Sadako Sasaki, who reached one thousand and continued to fold more up 'til her death.
-(Which is only one version of the story — another states that she completed 644 before she could not continue, and her friends finished the thousand.)
+This is only one version of the story —another states that she completed 644 before she could not continue, and her friends finished the thousand.

 - Perplex City had a card entitled "Sadako Sasaki" based on this.

 - Don't forget the band Hiroshima's touching song Thousand Cranes, dedicated to Sadako.
 The song even urges people to 'send her your thousand cranes' to 'show her we do care.'

 - Sadako's story inspired the Children's Peace Monument; to this day people send folded paper cranes in honor of those who died of the bombs of Hiroshima and Nagasaki, and to heal the world of wars.
 Several temples in Japan also have eternal flames burning with Senbazuru displayed nearby for the same reason.